Léna Bühler

-Léna Bühler (/de/; born 9 July 1997) is a Swiss racing driver who currently competes in the 2025 Le Mans Cup for 23Events Racing in LMP3.
-She previously competed in the Formula Regional European Championship for ART Grand Prix.
-Bühler is the 2023 F1 Academy runner-up, as well as a full member of the Sauber Academy.
+Léna Bühler (/de/; born 9 July 1997) is a Swiss racing driver who currently competes in the Le Mans Cup for R-ace GP in LMP3.
+She previously drove for 23Events Racing and won the 2025 Road to Le Mans.
+In single-seaters, Bühler was a Sauber junior and the 2023 F1 Academy runner-up.

-Career
+Junior career

 Karting

 Having competed in BMX at European level in her childhood, Bühler took up racing at the relatively late age of 17.
 She made her karting debut in the Swiss Karting Championship in 2017, where she finished 14th.
 She raced karts for the next two years, finishing fourth and third in the Swiss Championship in 2018 and 2019 respectively.

 Lower formulae

 Bühler made her car racing debut in the 2020 F4 Spanish Championship with Drivex School.
 She starred in qualifying on occasion, most notably making the front row at the Circuito del Jarama, but could only manage a best race finish of fifth.
 She scored 23 points and finished the season 15th in the standings, as the tenth-highest rookie.